akleber/mqtt-connectors/README.md

 * add goecharger-controller to set charging power based on available pv energy.
 * allow charging if soc < 7%
 * Status for battery-controller
 * add Forecast for tomorrow
+* connector for rpi temp sensor